geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/mylar.md

 1. In many cases, tools will integrate with each other.
 I.e., Radarr needs to talk to SABnzbd and NZBHydra, Ombi needs to talk to Radarr, etc. Since each tool runs within the stack under its own name, just refer to each tool by name (i.e. "radarr"), and docker swarm will resolve the name to the appropriate container.
 You can identify the tool-specific port by looking at the docker-compose service definition.

+2. If you intend to configure Mylar to perform its own NZB searches and push the hits to a downloader such as SABnzbd, then in addition to configuring the connection to SAB with host, port and api key, you will need to set the parameter `host_return` parameter to the fully qualified Mylar address (e.g. `http://mylar:8090`).

+    This will provide the link to the downloader necessary to initiate the download.
+This parameter is not presented in the user interface so the config file (`$MYLAR_HOME/config.ini`) will need to be manually updated.
+The parameter can be found under the [Interface] section of the file. ([Details](https://github.com/evilhero/mylar/issues/2242))

 ### Tip your waiter (support me) 👏

 Did you receive excellent service?
 Want to make your waiter happy? (_..and support development of current and future recipes!_) See the [support](/support/) page for (_free or paid)_ ways to say thank you! 👏